stickgrinder/doctrine2-spark/README.markdown

 * Autoloading of Doctrine library doesn't work out of the box.
 You should manually load the Spark every time you need it.
 You might think aboutdoing such thing in your controller constructor, in order to avoid code duplication.
 * You could think about implementing MY_Controller to extend standard controller and load the Entity Manager in every controller without explicitly loading the spark; I tried but this doesn't work, since MY_Loader (that is how sparks extends CI loading mechanism) is loaded *after* MY_Controller, so `$this->load->spark()` is unavailable at this stage.
 I also tried with a `post_controller_constructor` hook but: 1) something didn't work and 2) this is an awful workaround and the right way is to getting Sparks autoloading functionality to work as intended.
 This will therefore be addressed in a future release.
 * I'd like to have the Entity Manager automatically available in all controllers via `$this->em` if Doctrine2 Spark is autoloaded, but I'll have to solve previous point, obviously.
+* Implement all the extensions in Doctrine 2 object.
+Not that much work but as of now I only had time to use and test Translatable.

 If you're able to find a solution for the problems above, please contact me or send a pull request on GitHub project page:
 [https://github.com/stickgrinder/doctrine2-spark](https://github.com/stickgrinder/doctrine2-spark)